drwwoob/McDoner/docs/updates.md

 ## 0.0.2
 - adding menu bar on top for engine
-- loading textures onto buttons
+- loading textures onto ingame buttons
-- adding feature to choose file with a window
+- adding feature to choose file with a window (Windows not yet tested)
 - adding texture for imgui window's buttons

 ## 0.0.1